 - the property address

-- which minimum standard you seek exemption from
+- the minimum standard you seek exemption from

 - reasons for the exemption – particular aspects of the property that mean the minimum standard is met without having the requirements specified in the Act (see Minimum Standards)